jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) has a physical or mental disability;
   (b) because of that disability needs constant care and attention; and (c) is likely to need such care and attention permanently or for a period exceeding 12 months.
-(2) in determining for the purposes of subsection (1)(b) whether a child with a serious disability needs constant care and attention the chief executive shall consider whether the child requires—
+(2) In determining for the purposes of subsection (1)(b) whether a child with a serious disability needs constant care and attention the chief executive shall consider whether the child requires—
   (a) from another person, frequent attention in connection with his bodily functions; or (b) attention and supervision substantially in excess of that normally required by a child of the same age and sex; or (c) regular supervision from another person in order to avoid substantial danger to himself or others.